Alabama Butterfly Atlas

 ID Tip: Both sexes display gray-black checks on upper (dorsal) surfaces

 Caterpillar: Green, alternately striped with yellow, dark green, and purple.
-The caterpillar is covered with black tubercles (small rounded projections), and the head is bluish gray.
+Covered with black tubercles (small, rounded projections).
+Head bluish gray.

-Chrysalis: Gray/green with black speckles over the body.
-There is a red-and-yellow dorsal ridge and two yellow lateral ridges that run along the abdomen.
+Chrysalis: Gray/green with black speckles; red-and-yellow dorsal ridge; two yellow lateral ridges that run along the abdomen.

 Checkered Whites are sun-loving, nectar-drinking, habitat generalists, yet their populations have declined dramatically over the past 50 years.
 Their presence on a field trip checklist in Alabama is always a good get, although once a population is found, they may be numerous.
 There is no obvious reason for their scarcity, although Cabbage Whites are often blamed.
 These nonnative butterflies swept through North America in the nineteenth century, and they have been viewed as competitors for the same host plants and habitats.
 Yet Cabbage Whites typically choose cultivated mustard-family host plants like cabbage and broccoli while Checkered Whites are more likely to use wild and weedy mustards like Poorman's Pepperwort.